symcn/meshach/README.md

 1. Retrieving the data of service & instances from a registry center such as Nacos, zookeeper.
 2. Generating the istio's CRD through various data such as registry data & configurations.
-3. Make MOSN can support registry request of a dubbo provider.
+3. Make MOSN be able to support serve a registry request which comes from a dubbo provider.

 ## Installing and running